 By far, the top choice that instructors will recommend is Peak Performance Buoyancy.
 Night and Drift Diving are also often recommended, because they are a lot of fun and help you learn to deal with more challenging dives.
 Popular choices among students are Wreck Diving, Photography, and Fish ID.

-While diving in the dark may seem daunting, it’s something most divers start off being very nervous about, and end up loving!
-On a night dive, you can spot sea creatures that are active at night, and hard to find during the day.
+While diving in the dark may seem daunting, it’s something most divers start off being very nervous about and end up loving!
+On a night dive, you can spot sea creatures that are active at night but hard to find during the day.

 Once you’ve fallen in love with night diving and become comfortable in the dark, you can then go on to experience UV night diving.
 Imagine diving in Avatar, it really is an experience like no other.
 Read all about UV night diving here!

-If you're nervous try diving the same place during the day time, so you feel more familiar with the dive site.
-Stay focused on the reef/wreck/dive site, if you stare out into the abyss, you might let your imagination swim wild!
+Tip: If you're nervous try diving the same place during the day time, so you feel more familiar with the dive site.
+Stay focused on the reef/wreck/dive site - if you stare out into the abyss, you might let your imagination swim wild.

 Stay close to your dive buddies and instructor.
 Everyone will have a flashlight, so the closer you are to the other divers, the more light there will be around you.
 Remember - it's not as scary as you think it is!